-3 Introduction This report has been prepared in support of a Private Plan Change on behalf of the Applicant to rezone 36.58 ha of land south of Hamptons Road and west of Birchs Road at Prebbleton from rural Inner Plains to Living Z under the Operative Selwyn District Plan (OSDP).
+3 Introduction This report has been prepared in support of a Private Plan Change on behalf of the Applicant to rezone 36.58 ha of land south of Hamptons Road and west of Birchs Road at Prebbleton from rural Inner Plains to Living MD Prebbleton and Business 1 under the Operative Selwyn District Plan (OSDP).
 This application has been prepared in accordance with Schedule 1 of the Resource Management Act 1991 (RMA or "the Act").
 Under Section 73, Subsection 2, and Clause 21 of Schedule 1 of the RMA, any person may request a territorial authority to change a District Plan and the Plan may be changed in the manner set out in Schedule 1 of the Act.
 Clause 22 of Schedule 1 requires the plan change be made to the appropriate authority, in this case the Selwyn District Council.
 The request must include an explanation of the purpose of and reasons for the plan change and an evaluation under s32 of the Act, this is included in Section 8 of this application.
 In addition, a plan change application requires, where environmental effects are anticipated, a description of any actual or potential effects on the environment, this is included in Section 6 of this application.
-This plan change application has been prepared to enable residential expansion adjacent to the southern extent of the existing Prebbleton township and the new Council reserve (Birchs Road Reserve).
+This plan change application has been prepared to enable residential expansion as well as providing for neighbourhood scale commercial activities, including retail and a potentially a preschool, adjacent to the southern extent of the existing Prebbleton township and the new Council reserve (Birchs Road Reserve).
 The proposed rezoning will result in the loss of currently underutilized land zoned for rural use but will essentially extend the township to meet the new reserve, connect to existing multimodal transport infrastructure (bus route, pedestrian and cycle paths) and contribute to meeting the current and anticipated demand for housing in the Selwyn District.
 This plan change application seeks to show the application site can achieve the criteria of the statutory and non-statutory documents to allow for future residential use.
-This application does not seek to introduce any new objectives, policies or rules to the District Plan, rather the inclusion of an Outline Development Plan (ODP) into the Plan and use of the existing Living Z zone provisions.
+This application seeks to introduce new objectives, policies and rules to the District Plan for the proposed Living MD Prebbleton zone.
+The inclusion of an Outline Development Plan (ODP) into the OSDP and use of the existing Business 1 provisions are also sought.
 This document forms part of the Section 32 evaluation of the proposed Plan Change.